 This rock-like quality also lends to much higher durability, which allows slate pool tables to last longer, endure harder, longer play, and be much less likely to require costly repairs or replacements in the future.

 It’s important to remember this when looking at the price tags of slate tables compared to synthetic tables.
-While synthetic tables may be more affordable initially, their susceptibility to damage can leave them costing more than slate tables in the long run.
+While synthetic tables may be more affordable initially, their susceptibility to damage can leave them costing more in the long run.

 A quick note: At Home Billiards, we care about quality, a lot.
 All pool tables sold at Home Billiards are made of slate because we believe it's a superior material that will keep you playing for years.
 We realize this might not work for everyone so keep reading to learn about the other materials a pool table is made of.